jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 ]
 ```

-As you can see, this sets up a lot of the properties which aren't strictly environment specific, like:
+As you can see, this sets up a lot of the properties which aren't strictly environment-specific, like:
 - partition sizes (ll.
 14-23),
 - virtual hardware settings (ll.
 26-34),
 - the hash and URL for the installer ISO (ll.
 37-40),